This post was written in collaboration with PagoFX but all opinions are my own.

 There are plenty of other benefits to working with freelancers, too.
 I love the honest advice they share with me, as well as being able to discuss the ups and downs of working alone!
 I value that extra, outside view of my business.
 Their expertise in their particular area is priceless and brings so much to my business.
 And you might even make the odd friend along the way.

-We can’t be experts in everything, but with freelancers by our side, we can make up for the skills we don’t have ourselves.
+We can’t be experts in everything, but by finding freelancers we need by our side, we can make up for the skills we don’t have ourselves.

 This post was written in collaboration with PagoFX